 How Much Money to Hold in Your Emergency Fund

-Your emergency fund is there to protect you in case you lose your job or face a major unexpected expense.
-We typically recommend holding 3 to 6 months’ worth of living expenses in your fund.
-Here we’ll help you actually calculate this by breaking down categories of expenses.
+And if you’re wondering how much that would be for you, we’ll walk you through the calculation by breaking down different categories of expenses.
 For each category, keep track of how much you spend in a typical month and we’ll add them up at the end.

 This is probably your largest monthly expense.
 And it’s also the hardest to cut back on if you’re faced with a financial emergency.
 So you’ll want to be sure you’re covered.
 If you own your home, include your monthly mortgage payment.

 This would include utilities like heat, water, electric, and gas.
 (If any are already included in your housing/rent expense, don’t add them twice).